yessiest/SuppaBot/README.md

 ## License

-This bot, and subsequent parts of it are all licensed under the [MIT license](https://mit-license.org)
+This bot's source code, and subsequent parts of it are all licensed under the [MIT license](https://mit-license.org)